Terkwood/vision/README.md

 ## 🚧 Caution: this project is under construction! 🚧

-Use your mobile or laptop device's camera to run image classification and object detection in near real-time.
+Use your device's camera to run object detection on the world around you.

 ![Bounding boxes](example.png)